jsummer10/MIPS-Processor/README.md

 ## Execution

-Core designed and synthesized in Vivado.
-Implemented on the Xilinx Artix-7 FPGA
+Core designed and synthesized in Vivado and implemented on the Xilinx Artix-7 FPGA

 ## Authors